 JSON structure

-This page includes JSON samples for two types of external actions: a custom button and a sidebar plugin.
+This page includes JSON examples for all types of external actions.
 It also describes the properties and the supported URL tokens.

 [